kqf/phos/neutral-meson-spectra/test/mc/README.md

 - [x] Check if the $Z_{\text{vertex}} distribution looks the same in MC and in real Data.
 The `zvertex.py` compares all listed MC productions to the real-data distribution.

+- [ ] Spectrum shape.
+Distributions in real data and in MC differ.
+Therefore we should correct for it.
+Check `weight.py`.

 - [x] Nonlinearity
 	- Extract parameters for nonlinearity function `nonlinearity.py`